Volvo S60 Recharge T8 hybrid interior, dashboard & comfort

 - 2Range, MPG, CO2 & chargingThe Volvo S60 Recharge T8 has an impressive electric range, as well as excellent on-paper CO2 and MPG figures

-- 5Interior & comfort - currently readingVolvo's recent strong run of form with interior design continues with the S60 Recharge T8
+- 5Interior, dashboard & comfort - currently readingVolvo's recent strong run of form with interior design continues with the S60 Recharge T8